 Frida didn’t like America.
 She was opposed to Capitalism and in the painting Self Portrait Along the Border Line Between Mexico and the United States, 1932 we see the stark contrast between Frida’s homeland and the USA.

-On the right-hand side we industrious America with Capitalism in full swing – note the tiny letters spelling FORD on the factory.
+On the right-hand side we are industrious America with Capitalism in full swing – note the tiny letters spelling FORD on the factory.

-On the left, we see the Aztec ruins of Mexico, statues and indigenous plants.
+On the left, we see the Aztec ruins of Mexico, statues, and indigenous plants.